To listen to this article in podcast format, click play below!

 Summer is the time to stretch yourself.
 Try to play on a team or train in an environment that challenges your limits and pushes your comfort zone.
 Learn from the players around you and playing against you.
 If you aren’t experiencing success against tough competition, keep with it.
 If you aren’t seeing the immediate results that you are hoping for, remember that growth isn’t linear and sometimes if will seem you are getting nowhere when the next big leap is right around the corner.
 Do the research you need to play or train in a place where you know the process works and commit to doing it with intent.
 Be invested in what you are doing and put everything you have into it.

-- Commit to a plan/build a routine.
+- Commit to a plan and build a routine to reinforce that plan.

 Too many summers go to waste because high school players have so much time; they don’t know what to do with it.
 Commit to a plan to get better, and build a daily routine.
 If you ask guys in college and pro ball how they got there, most will tell you they had a plan and stuck with it.
 Things are easier to continue doing when you have a streak or a routine you commit to, even when you are tired and don’t want to.
 Here’s an example: If you are playing in the Northwoods league or the Cape Cod League, two of summer’s most prestigious college summer leagues, you have games almost every night.
 You also may have a lot of time to yourself during the morning and afternoon.
 You can use it to your advantage or you can let it pass by.
 Here is what a lot of great players do: